citrovin/OpenSesame/README.md

 ![](./images/logic.png "Figure 1: Logic of OpenSesame")
 Figure 1: Logic of OpenSesame

-1) Live Recording: OpenSesame records live data to identify if the keyword has been said by the correct user in real time.
-The recordings are saves in three wave files, that overlap to catch the case if the keyword is split onto two different recordings.
+1) Live Recording: The live recordings are saved in three waveform audio files, that overlap 1.34 seconds (2/3 of the recording time, here 2 seconds) with the preceeding recording, to catch the case if the keyword is split onto two different recordings.
 The prediction is then run over the three recordings.

 2) Neural Network (NN): The neural network computes a prediction value of between 0 and 1.
-If it surpasses the threshold of 0.6, the system recognises that the correct speaker said the correct keyword.
+If it surpasses a certain threshold (here ```THRESHOLD_NN=0.6```), the system recognises that the correct speaker said the correct keyword.

 3) Support Vector Machine (SVM): The SVM computes a prediction value of between 0 and 1.
-If it surpasses the threshold of 0.75, the system recognises that the correct speaker said the correct keyword.
+If it surpasses a certain threshold of (here ```THRESHOLD_SVM=0.75```), the system recognises that the correct speaker said the correct keyword.

-4) Decision: If both thresholds of the NN and the SVM are supassed, then and only then the system unlocks.
+4) Decision: If both thresholds of the NN **and** the SVM are supassed, then and only then the system unlocks.
 Using two different models, gives us a kind of fail-safe, for the case that the NN or the SVM somehow predicts a high value, eventhoug it should not have.
 The unlock screen, as shown in Fig. 2.

 ![](./images/OpenSesame.gif "Figure 2: Unlock Screen")
 Figure 2: Unlock Screen